Safeguards for the termination of schemes

 - a report from a quantity surveyor estimating the cost to repair or replace the buildings and infrastructure

 - a valuation report (paid for by the proponent) prepared by a licensed valuer stating the market value of each lot

 - any other information required by the regulations.

-The proponent serves the detailed proposal on the strata company within 12 months of the date the majority vote for the outline proposal was obtained.
+The proponent must serve the full proposal on the strata company within 12 months of the date when the majority vote for the outline proposal was obtained.

 Part B – The vote

 Step 6.
-Distribute the detailed proposal to all parties
+Distribute the full proposal to all parties

-The strata company must give the detailed proposal to:
+The strata company must serve the full proposal on:

 - every lot owner